dan-schel/trainquery-static/active/about.md

 ## Lol, then why bother?

 Well it's all just a bit of fun.
 I'm a uni student exercising my web dev skills!
-Besides, if you just want to check the timetables with the above caveats in mind, then this site is a great way to do that 😉.
+Besides, if you just want to check the timetables with that huge caveat in mind, then this site is a great way to do that 😉.

 Thanks for checking it out!